mushahadur/Task-From-ICT-Layer/README.md

 ```

-<p> In raw PHP, you can use sessions and flash messages to handle user interactions and provide feedback.
-Here's an example of how you might implement session flashData in a simple PHP script:</p>
+<p> In raw PHP, I can use sessions and flash messages to handle user interactions and provide feedback.
+Here's an example of how I may implement session flashData in a simple PHP script:</p>

 ```php
 <?php